Menu

 • There will also be an exhibitor and vendor area filled with educational resources and services for science lovers.

-Take advantage of discounted registration fees for early birds (before April 17), pre-service teachers, and those in the first five years of their teaching careers.
+Take advantage of discounted registration fees for pre-service teachers, and those in the first five years of their teaching careers.

 Plus, we’re offering a free option to attend Saturday morning sessions.